tristan-reid/homelab-webserver/README.md

 The project involved Linux administration, networking, DNS configuration, firewall management, service management, and troubleshooting residential ISP CGNAT restrictions.

+Due to not being able to always having my server running, I have provided screenshots as proof of the functioning, running instance of the static site and services

 ## Technologies

 - Ubuntu Server (VMware Fusion ISO)